JNOSQL/demos-se/artemis-demo-java-se/couchbase/README.md

 ![Couchbase Project](https://github.com/JNOSQL/jnosql-site/blob/master/assets/img/logos/couchbase.png)

-A JNoSQL Atemis project with Java SE using Document API with Couchbase as driver implementation.
+A JNoSQL Artemis project with Java SE using Document API with Couchbase as driver implementation.

 **Couchbase**: Couchbase Server, originally known as Membase, is an open-source, distributed multi-model NoSQL document-oriented database software package that is optimized for interactive applications.